 The word “intent” refers to the purpose one has in performing an act.
 The instructions previously given you describe the intent required under each Count of the indictment, and I do not believe I can add anything to what I have already said.

-Assuming that the Government's assertion that the words "intent" and "purpose" express the same thought and idea finds support in the decided cases, we do not agree that the court's supplemental charge was both accurate and complete.
-We agree with the defendant-appellant that the court's reply to the jury's question reinforced the basic misconception that Barclay could be found guilty of aiding and abetting a § 1005 violation by merely knowingly securing a loan from Johnson without also knowing that Johnson was going to make a false entry with the specific intent to injure or defraud the bank and without Barclay himself having the specific intent to injure or defraud the bank, commit a crime, or aid Johnson in committing a crime.
+Assuming that the Government’s assertion that the words “intent” and “purpose” express the same thought and idea finds support in the decided cases, we do not agree that the court’s supplemental charge was both accurate and complete.
+We agree with the defendant-appellant that the court’s reply to the jury’s question reinforced the basic misconception that Barclay *817 could be found guilty of aiding and abetting a § 1005 violation by merely knowingly securing a loan from Johnson without also knowing that Johnson was going to make a false entry with the specific intent to injure or defraud the bank and without Barclay himself having the specific intent to injure or defraud the bank, commit a crime, or aid Johnson in committing a crime.

 The situation might have been corrected somewhat if the judge had not refused to give Government Instruction No. 6 or some reformulation thereof.
 In one colloquy with the attorneys, the trial judge stated that

 the real crux of this case is going to be a finding of the conspiracy count with specific reference to what the facts of this case are, finding of false entries, the intent to defraud.
-(Emphasis supplied.)
+[Emphasis supplied.]

-Having recognized that the question of intent to defraud was of particular significance in the case, the trial judge subsequently determined that the Government-tendered version of La Buy § 4.07 the standard "intent to defraud" instruction was inapplicable.
-There is nothing in the record which either explains or justifies the judge's shift in position.
+Having recognized that the question of intent to defraud was of particular significance in the case, the trial judge subsequently determined that the Government-tendered version of La Buy § 4.07 — the standard “intent to defraud” instruction— was inapplicable.
+There is nothing in the record which either explains or justifies the judge’s shift in position.

-Thus, the Third Circuit's affirmance of the Scoblick case depended in large measure on the fact that the trial judge had instructed the jury that for the abetters' guilt to be established they must have shared in the principal's intent to "unlawfully, wilfully, and feloniously" make false entries in the bank's records.
-In that case, unlike the present one, the absence of a "specific intent" instruction such as La Buy § 4.04 was mitigated by a clear delineation of the essential elements of the offense in the instructions as a whole.
-We think that the pertinent portion of the Scoblick opinion, supra, 225 F.2d at 783-84, cannot fairly be read as ruling on the specific arguments which Barclay presses in this case.
+case depended in large measure on the fact that the trial judge had instructed the jury that for the abetters’ guilt to be established they must have shared in the principal’s intent to “unlawfully, wilfully, and feloniously” make false entries in the bank’s records.
+In that case, unlike the present one, the absence of a “specific intent” instruction such as La Buy § 4.04 was mitigated by a clear delineation of the essential elements of the offense in the instructions as a whole.
+We think that the pertinent portion of the

-The Government's position in the present case calls into question the traditional distinction between "general intent" and "specific intent."
+The Government’s position in the present ease calls into question the traditional dis *818 tinction between “general intent” and “specific intent.”
 We recognize that many commentators have regarded these jurisprudential concepts as awkward and unhelpful.
-Nonetheless, we cannot agree with the Government that the trial court's instructions on intent were complete.
+Nonetheless, we cannot agree with the Government that the trial court’s instructions on intent were complete.
 Only in Instruction No. 32 was the jury informed that the principal, Stanley Johnson, must have had the intent to injure or defraud the bank.
 Nowhere in the jury charge do we find any language specifying the criteria by which that particular mental state must be measured.
 As previously noted, both the Government and the defense tendered instructions seeking to make the statutory language more comprehensible to the jury, but the trial judge consistently rejected any such attempts to clarify the statutory language.
-Finally, we note that the Government, at the trial level although not at this court, took the position that the judge's rejection of the jointly-requested La Buy § 4.04 bordered on reversible error.
+Finally, we note that the Government, at the trial level although not at this court, took the position that the judge’s rejection of the jointly-requested La Buy § 4.04 bordered on reversible error.

 II